totalspectrum/tinyscript/README.md

 Note that any operator may be used as a unary operator, and in this case `<op>x` is interpreted as `0 <op> x` for any operator `<op>`.
 This is useful for `+` and `-`, less so for other operators.

+`%` is the modulo operator, as in C.

 Variable Scope
 --------------